revtel/react-native-nfc-manager/README.md

 ## NFC Hardware requirement on Android

 By default react-native-nfc-manager is set to not require NFC hardware on Android.
-But adds the feature in the AndroidManifest.xml file for react-native-nfc-manager (See android/src/main/AndroidManifest.xml).
-This setting will overwrite what ever you put in your main AndroidManifest.xml file.
+This setting will overwrite what ever you put in your main AndroidManifest.xml file during `react-native link` phase.

-If you want to change this behavior to only have your app support NFC devices you have to fork this project and modify the manifest in react-native-nfc-manager.
+If you want to change this behavior to only have your app support NFC devices you have to override you app manifest manually.

 Current setting is:
 ```<uses-feature android:name="android.hardware.nfc" android:required="false" />```